ryan-roemer/loose-bits/about.md

 I am a software engineer interested in big data, cloud computing, and the collision of law and technology.
-I am presently the Director of Engineering at [SpanishDict](http://spanishdict.com), the world's largest Spanish learning website, where I manage the software development and systems architecture, as well as all of our technical operations.
+I am presently the Director of Engineering at Curiosity Media, which hosts [SpanishDict](http://spanishdict.com), the world's largest Spanish learning website.
+As director, I manage the software development and systems architecture, as well as all of our technical operations.

 Recounting things roughly in chronological order, I was a programmer at a small San Diego startup during the late 1990's dot-com boom and meltdown.
 The bust